me-no-dev/ESPAsyncWebServer/README.md

 ```

 ## Async Event Source Plugin
-The server includes EventSource (ServerSideEvents) plugin which can be used to send short text events to the browser.
+The server includes EventSource (Server-Sent Events) plugin which can be used to send short text events to the browser.
 Difference between EventSource and WebSockets is that EventSource is single direction, text-only protocol.